engina/require-cache-control/README.md

 Imagine you have a gulp process running and your testing plugin uses require() to test the files.
 After the first require, you won't be able to re-test your files because of the require cache.

-There's [require-uncached](https://github.com/sindresorhus/require-uncached) that loads *the* file you are requiring but doesn't take care of subsequent requires.
-For instance, if you requireUncached('./a) and it requires './b', 'b' will stay in cache in the subsequent requireUncached('./a') calls.
+This is the case with [gulp-tape](https://github.com/yuanqing/gulp-tape), it uses [require-uncached](https://github.com/sindresorhus/require-uncached) to freshly load *the* the test files to work around this problem.
+The problem is require-uncached does not take care of subsequent requires.
+It only freshly loads the file that is given to it, if the file itself requires other files, they will be cached and won't be fresh.

 ## Install
 -------